francesctr4/Ymir-Engine/index.md

 ### Resource Management

-*
+* A resource manager is a subsystem responsible for managing and controlling the usage of various resources required by the application.
+Resources in this context typically include assets such as textures, meshes, models, and other data needed for rendering graphics and supporting other game features.

+* In the case of Ymir Engine, the Resource Manager it's the Achilles Heel of the core subsystems, because it's not completely finished and the resources are still not managed properly.
+If the project ends up growing in the future, the next step for sure will be fixing the resource manager.

 ### Time Management

 * The engine has a Play/Stop/Step system that manages the simulation of the game scene.
-At the moment the functionality is limited because of the serialization problems, but all the timers and buttons work correctly.
+At the moment the functionality is limited because of the resource manager current state, but all the timers and buttons work correctly.

 # High-Level System: Shader Pipeline